 - Official transcripts are required from all institutions attended, including extension and correspondence courses, even if withdrawal occurred prior to the completion of the course(s).
 The University reserves the right to determine whether a transcript will be accepted as official.
 An applicant disregarding these requirements is subject to disciplinary action and may have the application for admission cancelled.

-- As schools and colleges will send transcripts only upon the request of the student, the responsibility for insuring that official transcripts reach the Office of Admissions and Records rests with the applicant.
+- As schools and colleges will send transcripts only upon the request of the student, the responsibility for insuring that official transcripts reach the Admissions and Records office rests with the applicant.

 - All transcripts submitted to CSUCI become the property of the University.
 Students are required to have their own personal set of transcripts from all institutions attended for advisement.
-The Office of Admissions and Records will not provide copies from other institutions.
+The Admissions and Records office will not provide copies from other institutions.

 - Students admitted on a Provisional basis must submit required final official transcripts by the established deadlines.
 Failure to comply will result in cancellation of provisional admission or a hold on further enrollment until final official transcript is received.